runtimeverification/rv-predict/doc/manual.md

 `rvpc++`: like `rvpc`, only for `clang++`.

-`rvpx`: a wrapper for running and analyzing programs that were built
+`rvpa`: a program for analyzing event traces that were recorded by
-    with RV-Predict/C instrumentation.
-If you ordinarily run your program like `<command> <arguments>`, then run `rvpx <command>
-    <arguments>` to see data-race reports. `rvpx` redirects the
-    trace file for <command> from `./rvpredict.trace` to a temporary directory.
-Then it analyzes the trace for data races.
-After reporting any data races on the standard error output, `rvpx` deletes the temporary directory.
+    RV-Predict/C instrumentation.
+If you ran your program like `RVP_TRACE_ONLY=yes <command> <arguments>`, then run `rvpa <command>` to see data-race reports. `rvpa` analyzes the `rvpredict.trace` in the current directory for data races, reporting them on the standard error stream.

 Advanced users may find a couple of other programs in the package useful.
 Those programs are `rvpsymbolize` and `rvpdump`.
 Note that those programs